Atiśa

-Atish Dipankar Shrijnan (Sanskrit transliteration: Atīśa Dīpaṅkara Śrījñāna) (c.
-982–1054 CE) was a Bengali Buddhist religious teacher and leader.
-He is generally associated with his body of work authored at Vikramaśīla Monastery in modern day Bihar, India.
+Atiśa Dīpaṃkara Śrījñāna (c.
+982–1054 CE) was a Buddhist religious teacher and leader from Bengal.
+He is generally associated with his body of work authored at Vikramaśīla Monastery in Bihar.
 He was a major figure in the spread of 11th-century Mahayana and Vajrayana Buddhism in Asia and traveled to Sumatra and Tibet.
-Atiśa, along with this chief disciple Dromtön, is regarded as the founder of the Kadam school, one of the New Translation schools of Tibetan Buddhism.
+Atiśa, along with his chief disciple Dromtön, is regarded as the founder of the Kadam school, one of the New Translation schools of Tibetan Buddhism.
 In the 14th century, the Kadam school was supplanted by the Gelug tradition, which adopted its teachings and absorbed its monasteries.

 Biography

 Early life

 Atiśa was born as Candragarbha in c.
-982 CE as the second of three sons to a ruling family in Bengal in the city of Vikrampura.
+982 CE as the second of three sons to a ruling family in Bengal most probably in the village of Vajrayogini in Vikrampura, the latter was one of the capitals of the Pala Empire.
 His father was a king known as Kalyānaśrī and his mother was Prabhavati Sri.
 The early part of his life was typical of noblemen of the period, and he was trained in various fields, including art.
-He is referred to as a "Bāngāli" in his two books named Ekavirasādhanā and Balavidhi.

 Studies

 As a young man, he began to study tantra in what is now Rajgir, where he was tutored by a monk named Rāhulaguhyavajra.
 Under Rāhulaguhyavajra, Atiśa was initiated into Hevajra and taught specific meditations.
-He then studied for seven years under a master named Avadhūtipā, where he focused on yoga and engaged in tantric feasts known as Ganachakra.
+He then studied for seven years under a master named Avadhūtipā, where he focused on yoga and engaged in tantric feasts known as ganachakra.

 According to Tibetan sources, Atiśa was ordained into the Mahāsāṃghika lineage at the age of twenty-eight by the Abbot Śīlarakṣita in Bodh Gaya and studied almost all Buddhist and non-Buddhist schools of his time, including teachings from Vaishnavism, Shaivism, Tantric Hinduism and other practices.
 He also studied the sixty-four kinds of art, the art of music and the art of logic and accomplished these studies until the age of twenty-two.
 Among the many Buddhist lineages he studied, practised and transmitted the three main lineages were the Lineage of the Profound Action transmitted by Asaṅga and Vasubandhu, the Lineage of Profound View transmitted by Nagarjuna and Candrakīrti, and the Lineage of Profound Experience transmitted by Tilopa and Naropa.
 Atiśa engaged with many notable teachers during this period, including Ratnākaraśānti, Naropa and Jitari.
 He also studied Dharmarakṣita at the monastery of Odantapuri.